Velocity-IIITDWD/iiitdwd/apps/assets/README.md

 ### Public Access

 - Visit the main page to browse files
-- Navigate to "Hero Images" tab for hero image gallery
 - Use search to find specific files
 - Filter by file type using the buttons
-- Click any file to download or view in new tab
+- Click any file to download

 ### Admin Access